Shooting Spring 2022

 The Transgressors is a complex and epic adventure that explores the nature of mythology — who writes it, how it shapes our identity, and how the hegemony appropriates it — to tell a story about how those in power have narrated the lives of those on the margins, often erasing those voices to tragic ends.
-I think not only of the Trail of Tears and the Jim Crow South, but also the Kavanaugh hearings, police shootings of unarmed black men, ICE arrests, the Syrian refugee crisis, and Muslim internment camps in China.
-As the onion of the story in The Transgressors is unpeeled, we discover that what seemed like obvious truths (Helen is kidnapped, a band of heroes attempts her rescue) turn out to be false and that the belief in these “alternative facts” only leads to tragedy.
+I think not only of the Trail of Tears and the Jim Crow South, but also contemporary events like the Kavanaugh hearings, police shootings of unarmed black men, ICE arrests, the Syrian refugee crisis, and Muslim internment camps in China.
+As the onion of the story in The Transgressors is unpeeled, we discover that what seemed like obvious truths (Helen is kidnapped, the kidnappers are nothing but savages, a band of heroes attempts her rescue) turn out to be false and that these “alternative facts” lead only to tragedy.

 In addition to myth, I extensively researched the history of Texas just after the Civil War.
 One key source was the book Indian Depredations in Texas, a racist first-hand account of those times published in the 1890s.
 I became fascinated by how the myth of white supremacy informed the author’s interpretation of actual events.
 Like the author of Depredations, the film’s posse see their circumstances only through the filter of their prejudices, which they are incapable of recognizing until it’s too late.